jbesomi/texthero/README.md

 What is pandas typing?
 Each category of functions, which are defined above, accepts a different type of pandas series or a pandas dataframe.
 Those are explained here.
 These types will in general improve the efficiency of the different algorithms as they are especially designed for those.

-For the first step you don't need to worry too much about them, because, if you use a typical texthero pipeline, the functions will have the right input and output types.
-The *typical* hero pipeline will:
+You usually don't need to worry about them, because, if you use a typical texthero pipeline, the different types are seamlessly integrated across all modules".
+The typical hero pipeline will:
-- first "clean" the text with any preprocessing function, e. g. `clean`,
+* first clean the text "with preprocessing functions, e.g. `clean`, and tokenize it with `tokenize`,
-- then perform a NLP function to categorise the text, e. g. `tokenize` and `tfidf`
+* then use `tfidf`, `term_frequency`, `count`, or other embeddings (wip) to vectorize the text,
-- analyse or display the series with the representation function or the clustering functions, e. g. `kmeans`
+* then do dimensionality reduction with `pca`, `tsne` or `nmf` to reduce noise and showcase the differences between the vectors
-- do a dimensionality reduction to display them better in 2D or 3D, e. g.  `pca`
+* and finally use clustering to find topics, and visualize the dataset.

-If your pipeline will differ, you might want to check out the tutorial on series types to understand which type of pandas objects you will get returned and which types will be accepted by the functions.
+If your pipeline differs, you might want to check out the tutorial on series types to understand which type of pandas objects you will get returned and which types will be accepted by the functions.

 <h2 align="center">FAQ</h2>